ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-qed.md

 ([Jones 1968](https://doi.org/10.1103/PhysRev.167.1159)).
 The results agree well with theory.
 We also perform the tests with unequal initial electron and photon weight.
 This leads to the splitting of particles.
-The physical results are unaffected by such choice remain in excellent agreement with the case where all weights are 1.
+The physical results are unaffected by such choice and remain in excellent agreement with the case where all weights are 1.

 {% include image.html file="tristan_v2/qed/kompaneets.png" alt="kmp" max-width="90%" caption="Kompaneets test.